carissalow/rapids/docs/features/fitbit-heartrate-summary.md

 ## RAPIDS provider

-!!! info "Available day segments"
+!!! info "Available time segments"
     - Only available for segments that span 1 or more complete days (e.g. Jan 1st 00:00 to Jan 3rd 23:59)

 !!! info "File Sequence"